Grant Applications Accepted

 Grant Applicants selected for funding may make grant expenditures after a MDVA Grant Agreement Contract is negotiated and executed.

-Grant proposals serving MN Veterans as defined in Minn.
-Stat. §197.447 for activities outside of Minnesota is an allowable expense.
+Grant proposals serving Minnesota Veterans as defined in Minn.
+Stat. §197.447 for activities outside of Minnesota is an allowable expense but must be specifically referenced in the Grant Agreement.